-This dessert’s color, its look, its textures and flavors all scream AUTUMN.
+This dessert’s color, its texture and the sweet spice aroma all scream AUTUMN.
 It is enhanced with traditional chai spices, including cardamom, vanilla, cinnamon, cloves and ginger.
-These spices add a little warmth and tease your nose with aromas that beg you to nibble on these treats.

-I make the cookie itself (actually it’s more like a cake than a cookie), with a baking soda-vinegar-milk mixture.
+I make the cookie part with a baking soda-vinegar-milk mixture.
 This makes the cookie lighter, as pumpkin can be fairly dense.
-The acid brings out the pumpkin flavor a bit more.

 Ingredients for Cookie: